|Location:||A36 exit Dole, N55km from Arbois. N83 via Poligny and Besançon.|

 The cave is entered through a higher level, a now dry cave passage with impressive profiles and very little speleothems.
 Here is a small collection of items which were used to develop the cave, like a wooden boat and a wooden wheelbarrow.
 Then the path narrows and a winding stair leads down to the still water filled level.

 The tour visits two different passages of nearly the same level.
-One is a little lower and is through the year the bed of the cave river.
+One is a little lower and is the bed of the cave river.
 First the path is high above the river, attached to the wall of the cave.
-But when the passage narrows, it is only one or two meters above the water.
+The river below is calm and deep, as the cave passage is quite big.
+But when the passage narrows, the trail is only one or two meters above the water.
+The river forms rapids and the passage is gorge-like.
 Then the character of the cave changes again and the path is only a bit above the river bed.
-This part of the cave may become flooded after heavy rains.
+This part of the trails is sometimes flooded after heavy rains.

 A short connection leads to a parallel passage, which is a little higher.
-It is flooded only in times of high water, like the melting of snow in spring.
-At this time a wild water goes down the passage.
+It is flooded only in times of high water, like the snow melt in spring.
+At this time the passage is filled with a roaring stream of water.
 But most of the time this passage is very dry.

 The cave was developed in 1935 by Emile Bonnivard.
-He bougth land, built a road and channeled the river below the cave.
+He bought land, leased the cave from the commune, built a road and channeled the river below the cave.
 Inside the cave he installed wooden bridges and lowered the water level by digging a channel between the Grand Auditorium and the top of the waterfalls outside.
-Actually the modern tour is still based on the route he layed out 70 years ago.
-The cave is owned by the same family until today, it is at the moment managed by the grandson of Emile Bonnivard.
+Actually the modern tour is still based on the route he designed 70 years ago.
+The cave was operated by the Bonnivard family until its closure.

 |Grottes des Planches Gallery|